tomjnixon/DMAtrix/README.md

 ### Buffer Model

-The buffer model computes and stores the waveform used to drive a particular display in

 The buffer model represents the waveform used to drive the display.
 It decides how the sub-frames should be packed together, resulting in an offset for each subframe and the total amount of DMA memory required.
 It has methods to